Koudela/eArc-router/README.md

 directory tree.
 - The dispatcher is now part of eArc/router instead of eArc/core and dispatches an eArc/eventTree event.
-- Introduces the immutable objects Route and Request.
+- Introduces the immutable objects `Route` and `Request`.
 Both are attached as payload to the dispatched eArc/eventTree event.
 - There are no controllers anymore.
 Access- and main-controllers are now represented as eArc/eventTree listeners.